cs-tungthanh/doc-learn-everything/Best practices/Redis.md

 - Can’t reverse
 - searching is slower than a linked list.
 - Not cache because they don’t optimize the locality of reference.

+## Redis Blocking vs Non-Blocking Command
+- Both `SCAN` and `KEYS` are blocking commands.
+When you execute either command, the Redis server will be occupied with processing the request until it finishes.
+During this time, other requests from your application or other clients will be queued and wait for the current operation to complete.
+### Key Difference - Approach:
+- **`KEYS`:** Scans the entire key-space in Redis to find all keys matching a specific pattern (if provided) or retrieves all keys if no pattern is specified.
+This can be a time-consuming operation, especially for large datasets, blocking the connection for an extended period.
+- **`SCAN`:** Allows iterative retrieval of keys based on a pattern.
+It returns a cursor and a limited set of keys in each iteration.
+You can continue calling `SCAN` with the cursor until all elements are retrieved.
+This approach breaks down the retrieval process into smaller chunks, minimizing the blocking time for each iteration.
+	- **Reduced Blocking Time:** `SCAN` minimizes the overall blocking time compared to `KEYS`, which retrieves everything in one go.
+	- **Memory Efficiency:** `SCAN` doesn't require loading the entire list of keys into memory at once.
+	- **Scalability:** `SCAN` scales better as your dataset size grows.